top of page

 Muscle Pain

 The most common causes of muscle pain are tension, stress, overuse, and minor injuries.
-This type of pain is usually localized, affecting just a few muscles or a small part of your body.
-Systemic muscle pain — pain throughout your whole body — is more often the result of an infection, an illness, or a side effect of a medication.
+This type of pain is usually localized, affecting just a few muscles or a small part of the body.
+Systemic muscle pain—pain throughout the whole body—is more often the result of an infection, illness, or a medication side effect.

 Overall Wellness

 Wellness is much more than merely physical health, exercise, or nutrition.
-It is the full integration of states of physical, mental, and spiritual well-being.
+It is the full integration of physical, mental, and spiritual well-being states.
 Wellness is an active process of becoming aware of and making choices toward a healthy and fulfilling life.
-Wellness is more than being free from illness, it is a dynamic process of change and growth.
-Maintaining an optimal level of wellness is absolutely crucial to live a higher quality of life.
+Wellness is more than being free from illness; it is a dynamic process of change and growth.
+Maintaining an optimal level of wellness is crucial to live a higher quality of life.
 Wellness matters because everything we do and every emotion we feel relates to our well-being.
 In turn, our well-being directly affects our actions and emotions.
 It’s an ongoing circle.
 Therefore, it is important for everyone to achieve optimal wellness in order to subdue stress, reduce the risk of illness, and ensure positive interactions.

 Memory Loss and Cognitive Impairment